 This section tells Newcastle's story as they look to find a sustainable future for the city's parks and green spaces.

-Newcastle parks and green spaces are a critical part of the city's green infrastructure and are key to the city's social, environmental, and economic prosperity.
+Newcastle's parks and green spaces are a critical part of the city's green infrastructure and are key to the city's social, environmental, and economic prosperity.
 However, Newcastle City Council has seen its parks budget cut by 91% since 2010-11.

-The council is working with National Trust and others as they look to establish a charitable trust to care for many of their parks and green spaces.
 The Project structure diagram in the resources section explains how each partner is involved in the project.
 The legal agreement between National Trust and Newcastle City Council is set out in a Memorandum of Understanding.